CZ-NIC/knot/doc/configuration.rst

 Catalog zones are a concept whereby a list of zones to be configured is maintained as contents of a separate, special zone.
-This approach has the benefit of simple propagation of a zone list to slave servers, especially when the list is frequently updated.
+This approach has the benefit of simple propagation of a zone list to secondary (slave) servers, especially when the list is frequently updated.
 Currently, catalog zones are described in this `Internet Draft
 <https://tools.ietf.org/html/draft-ietf-dnsop-dns-catalog-zones>`_.

-Terminology first. *Catalog zone* is a meta-zone which shall not be a part of the DNS tree, but it contains information about the set of member zones and is transferable to slaves using common AXFR/IXFR techniques.
+Terminology first. *Catalog zone* is a meta-zone which shall not be a part of the DNS tree, but it contains information about the set of member zones and is transferable to secondary server using common AXFR/IXFR techniques.
 *Catalog-member zone* (or just *member zone*) is a zone based on information from the catalog zone and not from configuration file/database.

 A catalog zone is handled almost in the same way as a regular zone:
-It can be configured using all the standard options (but for example DNSSEC signing would be useless), including master/slave configuration and ACLs.
+It can be configured using all the standard options (but for example DNSSEC signing would be useless), including primary/secondary configuration and ACLs.
 A catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
 The difference is that standard DNS queries to a catalog zone are answered with REFUSED as though the zone